HimanshuBhat001/mcino-Introduction-to-Git-and-GitHub/CODE_OF_CONDUCT.md

 - Giving and gracefully accepting constructive feedback

 ## Enforcement Responsibilities
-Community leaders are responsible for clarifying and enforcing standards of acceptable behavior.
+Community leaders are responsible for clarifying and enforcing standards.

 ## Scope
 This Code of Conduct applies within all community spaces.

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders.
+Instances of abusive behavior may be reported to the community leaders.

 ## Enforcement Guidelines
-Community leaders will follow these Community Impact Guidelines in determining consequences.
+Community leaders will follow these Community Impact Guidelines.

 ## Attribution
 This Code of Conduct is adapted from the Contributor Covenant.